DOI-USGS/ISIS3/Public-Release-Process.md

 * For an Release Candidate, use the command ```anaconda upload -u usgs-astrogeology -l RC <path-to-the-.tar.bz2-file>```.
 * For a custom build, specify a custom label and use the command ```anaconda upload -u usgs-astrogeology -l <custom-label> <path-to-the-.tar.bz2-file>```.
    * For example, when generating a custom build for the CaSSIS team, we would use the "cassis" label and the command ```anaconda upload -u usgs-astrogeology -l cassis <path-to-the-.tar.bz2-file>```.
+## Step 5: Back up the Build
+Back up the build by copying the .tar.bz2 to:
+  * /work/projects/conda-bld/osx-64/ for Mac OS 10.13.
+  * /work/projects/conda-bld/linux-64/ for Ubuntu 18 LTS.

-## Step 5: Update Data and TestData Areas on rsync Servers
+## Step 6: Update Data and TestData Areas on rsync Servers

 This step covers how to update the data on the rysnc servers.
 This is where our external users will have access to the data necessary for running ISIS.
 One server is located on campus, while the other server is located in Phoenix.
 These commands must be run as isis3mgr for permission purposes.